 The Laws of Life (LOL) program is a process that challenges young people of all ages to discover for themselves the core values and moral principles that will guide them throughout life.
 LOL activities emphasize reflection and writing.
 They encourage students to think about the people and experiences that have helped to shape their values in positive ways.
 Students are challenged to take a stand for what they believe in and then build the skills needed to communicate their beliefs in a clear and compelling manner.
 Plainfield, NJ, an Abbott district, was the first in NJ to carry out LOL, via an essay.
 Over seven years, working with a research team from Rutgers, Plainfield has developed and implemented variations of LOL designed to tap into the multiple intelligences of high-risk students.
 Working through different modalities (such as art, dance, poetry, music, as well as writing), all of the LOL programs encourage students to think deeply about their values and character, critical to developing the social and emotional learning (SEL) skills to help students be successful in school and in life.
 Plainfield has been a national leader in developing programs to provide high-risk, urban students in elementary, middle, and high school with ways to get in touch with, express, and live their Laws of Life.
 These programs continue to be developed, with projects under way in Israel and at the National Liberty Museum in Philadelphia.
 In addition, we have a large data base of student Laws of Life essays awaiting innovative analysis, both in terms of their own linguistic, values, and affective content and, in some cases, as can be linked to students’ behavioral and academic data.

-Relatedly, we have undertaken small group in-school and after-school strengths-oriented interventions focused around community service/service learning as a vehicle for youth skill building, competence enhancement, empowerment, leadership development, problem behavior prevention, and risk reduction, using a constructivist and CBT-oriented theoretical and pedagogical structure.
+Ongoing efforts include an active collaboration with colleagues in Israel to bring Laws of Life interventions, now known in Israel as the “Moral Compass” project, to schools for Jewish and Israeli Arab students in Israel and small group in-school and after-school strengths-oriented interventions focused around community service/service learning as a vehicle for youth skill building, competence enhancement, empowerment, leadership development, problem behavior prevention, and risk reduction, using a constructivist and CBT-oriented theoretical and pedagogical structure.
 Our signature program is “GLO”—Girls Leading Outward, named by the youth involved in the program.
-In 2011, we began a version for boys, with the acronym SHINE.
-(Seeking Higher Intelligence Now Empowered).
-Here, there are many action-research opportunities.
+We have also begun developing a version for boys.